qcode-software/qcode-ui/docs/dbForm.md

 ## $.fn.dbForm('find', [name1, value1 .. nameN, valueN] )
 Uses a request to options.searchURL to navigate to another record.
 Accepts any even number of "name, value" arguments to pass in as additional form data to the request.

+## $.fn.dbForm('del')
+Display a confirmation dialog, on confirm delete the current record with a request to options.deleteURL.

+## $.fn.dbForm('setState', newState)
+Set the state of the current record.
+Records begin in state "current", and become "dirty" when the user begins editing.
+Records waiting for a server response (eg. when saving) are put into state "updating".
+On response from a sucessful server requests, records are put back into state "current", on error they are put into state "error" (until the user begins editing again).

+## $.fn.dbForm('setDirty')
+Alias of $.fn.dbForm('setState', 'dirty').

+## $.fn.dbForm('setStatus', message)
+Set the status message to be displayed in the status bar.
+Message can be an html fragment.

+## $.fn.dbForm('formData')
+Get a simple javascript object of name-value data from the form field elements.